Kite Train Spectacles

 Click on a photo below to see it in greater detail.

-My own Multi-Fly Diamond design uses a unique approach for more flexibility.
-Special fittings allow the line to pass around the kite.
+My own Multi-Fly Diamond design used a unique approach for more flexibility.
+Special fittings allowed the line to pass around the kite.
 Apart from the local festival, I occasionally put up a train of these diamonds nearer home—as recorded in these kite train posts.

 Here's our Animal Train in motion: